interrogator/corpkit/_posts/2015-08-30-concordance.md

 You can also attach names to these colours via `File` &rarr; `Coding scheme`.
 By using colours in combination with a coding scheme, you can categorise the concordance lines by theme or by a linguistic feature, and then export the categorisations alongside the data.

 If you've defined anything in a coding scheme, you can sort by `Scheme` to group your categories together.
+You can also

 ### Exporting concordance lines